repasscloud/lunavpn-lvfu/README.md

 ## Functionality

-LunaVPN fu is your tool for creating a JSON file containing the server name and public IP address.
+LunaVPN-fu is your tool for creating a JSON file containing the server name and public IP address.
 It's designed to be a reliable "Functioning Unit" for your networking needs.

 ## Dependencies